SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 ### 6. What are the bundle characteristics?

-A huge benefit of client-side applications (Angular, React, or Blazor WASM) is to reduce the size of the code that a user needs to download (also known as bundles) to run our application.
+Client-side applications (Angular, React, or Blazor WASM) benefit hugely from reducing the size of the code that a user needs to download (also known as bundles) to run our application.

-Installing and using many libraries can offset the benefits of these client-side applications by increasing the size of our application's bundle.
+Installing and using many libraries can increase the size of our application's bundle and slow down these client-side applications.
+Staying aware of the bundle characteristics and optimising the size where possible can ensure that we keep our application start-up quick.

 #### JavaScript projects